-- 1. Maintain liability insurance in the amount specified in the HCBS licensing requirements; - 2.
-Ensure drivers have a current Louisiana driver's license applicable to the vehicle being used; - 3.
-Document this service in the beneficiary's record; and - 4.
-Ensure the trip is documented in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.
+- Maintain liability insurance in the amount specified in the HCBS licensing requirements; - Ensure drivers have a current Louisiana driver's license applicable to the vehicle being used; - Document this service in the beneficiary's record; and - Ensure the trip is documented in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.

 NOTE: The log is not required to be filed in the beneficiary's record file, but must contain information that identifies the beneficiary, the time of pick up, and the time of drop off.
-It shall also be available upon request for review by any Louisiana state agency, including LGE and support coordination.
+It shall also be available upon request for review by any Louisiana state agency, including Human Services Authorities and Districts and Support Coordination.